- Our offices across the UK

 The RCPCH is taking a number of steps to ensure we are protecting the health and welfare of clinicians and patients.
-This includes the decision to cancel conference to allow doctors to focus on their work in the coming months.

 Our offices across the UK

 Our head office is in central London, with about 160 staff.
 We also have staffed offices in the devolved nations, in Edinburgh, Cardiff and Belfast.
 We are committed to continuing our important work and supporting our members throughout this period.